AI-Commandos/RAGMeUp/README.md

 3. **Query Execution and Data Retrieval**

-   - Executes the LLM-generated Cypher query against the Neo4j database.
+   - Executes the LLM-generated Cypher query against the Neo4j database using the `/query` endpoint.
    - Converts query results into LangChain `Document` object, enriched with metadata for downstream processing.

 4. **Fallback Mechanism**